 We (the owners) live in the house and are on hand to give advice, lend a hand and chat, if wanted.

 Edinburgh is a compact city - easy to walk around in - and there are lots of great tours as well as excellent transport links.
 The feedback from all our solo women guests has been extremely positive.
 Many have enjoyed touring other parts of Scotland with Edinburgh as their base - Rabbies tours is a favourite as they take a max. number of 16 passengers, making it easy to chat and get to know other passengers.

-There are around 12 wide steps in the Palladian staircase entrance leading to the Park Apartment’s front door so, sadly, wheelchair access is not possible.
-And there are steps leading down to the Garden Apartment and leading up to the Balfour Apartment, making wheelchair access impossible.
+Sadly, there are steps leading down to the Garden Apartment and leading up to the Balfour Apartment, making wheelchair access impossible.
 It is an A-listed building, so these things can very sadly not be changed.

 Unfortunately, this is something we do not do.

 Yes – see Our Location, which has a Google Map showing our location.
 When we send your booking confirmation, we attach a local map for you to look at before your stay.
 On arrival, you will be given free fold-out pocket maps of Edinburgh and Leith and there are many Edinburgh guidebooks and a variety of street maps available in all the apartments, plus an AA-Scotland Road Atlas to which you can refer if moving on to the next leg of a touring holiday.
 We also provide a SatNav in each apartment for you to use while staying here.

 We are always looking out for our guests’ arrival but, should we not be there exactly as you arrive, please come down the steps to the back door to Pilrig House (not the door at top of front steps!) and press the buzzer marked ‘Martin Dougray’.
 Either Philip or Debbie will welcome you and give you keys, show you your allocated parking space and take you to your apartment.